khadas/khadas_docs/linux/source/vim1/WifiApstaMode.md

-title: Wi-Fi in STA+AP Mode
+title: Set Wi-Fi to STA + AP Modes
 ---
-This guide is about how to configure Wi-Fi to work in STA+AP mode under Ubuntu.
+Configure Wi-Fi to function in STA+AP mode using Ubuntu.

-## Preconditions
+## Requirements

-The image is based on the V2005 version,and [update the OTA](UpgradeSystem.html) to the latest version.
+Use Ubuntu v2005 and newer, [OTA Update](UpgradeSystem.html) will upgrade your OS to the latest version.

-## Start to Configure
+## Configuration Instructions

-Configrure wlan0 as STA mode, wlan1 as AP mode.
+Configure wlan0 to `STA` mode, and wlan1 to `AP` mode.

-### Add wlan1
+### Add wlan1 interface

 ```bash
 khadas@Khadas:~$ sudo iw phy phy0 interface add wlan1 type managed
 ```

-Check the addition:
+Use `ifconfig` to check if `wlan1` has been added successfully:

 ```bash
 khadas@Khadas:~$ ifconfig